Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Choosing the Ocean Heat Content Variable

-Table~1 reveals that the signs of the parameters $R$ and $\varepsilon$ vary across studies.
-In some cases, $R$ is reported as negative, implying a negative Bjerknes feedback, contrary to the widely accepted understanding that ENSO growth is supported by a positive Bjerknes feedback, at least during certain times of the year.
-While a negative annual-mean value of $R$ may be physically acceptable if seasonal modulation causes it to become positive during boreal summer and fall, a consistently negative $R$ in models that lack seasonal modulation is incompatible with the established physics of ENSO growth.
-Meanwhile, $\varepsilon$ is generally positive, as expected for oceanic damping arising from wave dynamics.
-A positive $\varepsilon$ is consistent with dissipative processes such as energy loss associated with poleward-propagating coastal Kelvin waves at the eastern boundary \citep{Jin97b, Izumo19a}.
-However, a few studies report slightly negative values of $\varepsilon$, which is physically problematic, as it would suggest self-amplifying ocean wave dynamics.
+Table~1 shows that the signs of the parameters $R$ and $\varepsilon$ vary across studies; in some cases, they are positive, while in others, negative.
+The key role of the Bjerknes feedback in ENSO suggests that $R$ may be positive at least during some phases of the seasonal cycle, but imposes no constraint on the annual-average value, whose sign may vary depending on how the subprocesses contributing to the Bjerknes feedback are represented \citep{Kim11a, Kim14, Jin20review}.
+A positive $\varepsilon$ is consistent with dissipative processes, such as energy loss associated with poleward-propagating coastal Kelvin waves at the eastern boundary \citep{Jin97b, Izumo19a}.
+However, a few studies report slightly negative values of $\varepsilon$, which is physically problematic, as it would imply self-amplifying ocean wave dynamics.

 In Table~1, we also listed the choice of $h$ reported in each study and the corresponding sign of $R + \varepsilon$, revealing notable relationships.
 Studies that adopted $h_w$ report $R + \varepsilon > 0$ \citep{Chen20, Jin20review}.
 In contrast, studies that employed $h_{eq}$ consistently report $R + \varepsilon < 0$ \citep{Burgers05, Jin07, Levine10, Frauen12, Levine15, Levine17, Wengel18, Vijayeta18, An20fokker, Kim20, Kim21, Crespo22, Dommenget23a}.
 Finally, studies that adopted $h_{ind}$ show $R+\varepsilon \approx 0$ \citep{Izumo22, Dommenget23b, Priya24}.
 Figure~\ref{fig:previous_comparison}(b) visually illustrates the sign of $R + \varepsilon$ reported in previous studies.